 Director Indonesia Operations

 Tiur is RSPO‘s Indonesia Director of Operations.
 Prior to joining RSPO, she served as the Executive Director of Indonesia Business Council for Sustainable Development (IBCSD).
 Tiur has a background in Finance, and has been working in various international cooperation and projects since 2003.
 With more than 6 years experiences in leading Indonesia Sub-Regional Economic Cooperation, Tiur also currently serves as one of Indonesia Country Director for the Brunei-Indonesia-Malaysia-the Philippine East Asian Growth Area (BIMP-EAGA).

-In the high-level corporate panel and moderated discussion, Tiur will be presenting the example of how RSPO has worked to combat child labour through industry coordination.
+In the high-level corporate panel and moderated discussion, Tiur presented the example of how RSPO has worked to combat child labour through industry coordination.